Five Questions to Get your Practice to Breakout and Be Heard

 - The people who give me the most positive feedback about the results from my coaching are __________.

 Once you’ve completed this exercise, you will already be on your way to creating your distinction and coaching niche.
 This clarity makes all the difference.
 As Kate Harrison said “Focus and clarity are crucial,” and “owning your niche immediately gives you a leg-up on other businesses in the space.”
 Get clarity and focus for who you are trying to help.

-For those looking for additional guidance, Noomii has started our own Sales Academy that focuses on building your practice, finding ideal customers, follow up techniques, how to sell your service (even if you hate selling), and more.
+For those looking for additional guidance, Noomii has started our own Sales Academy that focuses on building your practice, finding ideal customers, follow-up techniques, how to sell your service (even if you hate selling), and more.
 Click the link above to register for your free trial, or contact email@example.com for more information.